hamlet-io/docs/docs/learn/layers/account.md

 Now alongside the Tenant `acmeinc` we have an Account: `acmedev01`.

-The `config` and `infrastructure` directories separate out our Account configuration - the "inputs" - from the templates, documenatation and other files that the Hamlet Deploy engine will soon create for us - "outputs".
+The `config` and `infrastructure` directories separate out our Account configuration - the "inputs" - from the templates, documentation and other files that the Hamlet Deploy engine will soon create for us - "outputs".
 We'll see this structure reflected inside of the Product shortly as well.

 Lets quickly take a look at the new Account.